 The new allies fought their way into the Baxter Building.
-Once inside, the Futurist placed their last line of opposition, the Invisible Woman, into a deep slumber, as her young son Franklin Richards watched.
-No sooner than this was accomplished, Blastaar began to blast the thick, protective barrier that separated him from invading forces that could be brought over from his dimension.
+Once inside, the Futurist placed their last line of opposition, the Invisible Girl, into a deep slumber, as her young son Franklin Richards watched.
+No sooner than this was accomplished, Blastaar began to blast the thick, protective barrier that separated him from invading forces that could be brought over from his home dimension.
 Telepathically sensing Blastaar's evil intent, the Futurist allowed the angered Franklin to direct his own psychic power against Blastaar, with the boy sending him back into his native Negative Zone.

 (Quasar#14 (fb) - BTS) - While wandering through space, the Futurist was captured by the Stranger, who made him the subject of his experiments on his Laboratory World.